 Yes.
 We will contact every Rushcliffe Borough Council service user and arrange to change your existing home alarm to the new digital hub, we aim to complete this transition by December 2025.

 Will I have to pay for the new digital hub?

 Yes, the new digital hub will be an upgrade on the existing analogue equipment which uses more advanced technology.
-The weekly charge you currently pay will be increased once you have had a digital hub installed to reflect the additional cost of purchasing the digital equipment.
+The weekly charge you currently pay will be increased once you have had a digital hub installed to reflect the additional cost of purchasing the digital equipment and the airtime charge.

 Prices up to March 2024 for the digital hub:

 - Digital hub, inclusive of airtime (SIM) £5.92 per week (plus VAT, if applicable)

 How do I know if I already have a digital telephone line?